 Direct Instruction (DI)

-In grades Pre-k-5, the Direct Instruction program is utilized as the primary reading, language and spelling curriculum.
+In grades PreK – 5, the Direct Instruction program is utilized as the primary reading and language curriculum.
 Direct Instruction is a research-based, data-driven model that emphasizes teaching concepts to mastery.
 Students are placed in instructional groups based on their individual needs.
 All skills and concepts are explicitly taught in a highly-structured learning environment and practiced until students are capable of performing the tasks independently.
 This program has proven to be successful with all learners, including students with special needs and high performing students.
-We are proud to share that over 95% our students are placed in groups on or significantly above grade-level.
-To learn more about Direct Instruction, read Clear Teaching: With Direct Instruction, Siegfried Englemann Discovered a Better Way of Teaching” by Shepard Barbash.
+We are proud to share that over 95% of our students are placed in groups on or significantly above grade-level.

 Math

-In PreK, Engage NY is the primary program used for math.
-This program is directly connected to the Math Common Core State Standards.
-In K-3, Singapore Math is the primary math program.
-Please note that the kindergarten Singapore program is referred to as Early Birds.
+In PreK and kindergarten, Singapore Dimensions is the primary program used for math.
+In grades 1 – 4, Singapore Math Common Core Edition is the primary math program.
 Singapore Math is based on the highly successful instructional practices in Singapore.
 This program balances both creative thinking and problem solving with basic fundamental drills.
 At its core, the program seeks to provide a solid foundation in number sense, and area which research has proven to be most important in understanding how to build complex mathematical concepts.
-In 4th and 5th grade, Eureka Math is used, which directly aligns to the Grade 4 and Grade 5 Math Common Core State Standards.
+In 5th grade, Eureka Math is used, which directly aligns to the Grade 5 Math Common Core State Standards.
 This program also balances both creative thinking and problem solving with basic fundamental drills.
 With a focus on word problems, Eureka will help to prepare students for the rigor of middle school math.

 In math, Eureka is used in all grades.
 Again, our goal is to prepare students for success in high school.
 In science, students cover a range of life, earth and physical science concepts using the IQWST Curriculum.